AIM Weapons Grade CLP Kit - AIM CLP and AIM Grease

 - Scientifically formulated to clean, lubricate, and protect weapons

-- 1 oz PlanetSafe AIM Weapons Grade CLP Gun Lube with needle tip applicator
+- 1 oz PlanetSafe AIM Weapons Grade CLP Gun Lube with drip applicator

 - 1 oz PlanetSafe AIM Weapons Grade CLP Gun Lube with spray cap